Pennsylvania Court Records

 Are Incarceration Records Public in Pennsylvania?

-Pennsylvania detainee records contain the official data of people confined and imprisoned in correctional facilities in the Commonwealth of Pennsylvania, and this information is available to the public In pursuant to the Pennsylvania Right-to-Know Law, records maintained by the Pennsylvania Department of Corrections or any other office within its jurisdiction are public records, and can be obtained by the public.
+Pennsylvania detainee records contain the official data of people confined and imprisoned in correctional facilities in the Commonwealth of Pennsylvania, and this information is available to the public In pursuant to the Pennsylvania Right-to-Know Law, records maintained by the Pennsylvania Department of Corrections or any other office within its jurisdiction are public records, and may be obtained by the public.
 However, restricted incarcerated records may not be obtained by residents because they are either sealed or expunged.
 To have access to sealed records, send a request to the court where the case was heard stating the reason the record should be accessible.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in Pennsylvania?